XMM-Newton Campaign On Ultraluminous X-ray Source NGC 1313 X-1: Wind vs. State Variability: Spectral analysis

 ULX spectra require several components to obtain a satisfactory description of the continuum.
 Here we adopt a broadband spectral continuum similar to that one used in \citet{Walton2018a}.
 Two modified blackbody components, \textit{mbb}$_{1,2}$, account for the outer and inner disc; a comptonised component \textit{comt} describes the hard tail (see also \citealt{Middleton2015a}).
 All emission components are corrected by absorption due to the foreground interstellar medium and circumstellar medium using the \textit{hot} model in { {SPEX}} with a low temperature $0.5$\,eV (e.g. \citealt{Pinto2013}).
 In the spectral fits we couple the column density of the \textit{hot} model across all observations as we do not know physical reasons for which the amount of neutral gas should significantly change on time scales of a few days.
 Moreover, a preliminary spectral fit performed with free column densities in the three spectra using the \textit{mbb}$_{1,2}$ + \textit{comt} model yields consistent column densities.

 We apply the $hot(mbb+mbb+comt)$ continuum model to the three flux--resolved spectra that we have defined and produced in Sect.\,\ref{sec:fluxed_spectra}.
 This phenomenological model provides a good description of the three broadband spectra.
 The results are shown in Fig.\,\ref{Fig:Plot_RGS_all} and Table\,\ref{table:continuum}.
-We obtain an average column density of $N_{\rm H} = (1.9 \pm 0.1) \times 10^{21} {\rm cm}^{-2}$, which is close to the value of $(2.5 \pm 0.1) \times 10^{21} {\rm cm}^{-2}$ measured for different continuum models in Walton et al. (in prep, see also \citealt{Miller2013}).
+We obtain an average column density of $N_{\rm H} = (1.9 \pm 0.1) \times 10^{21} {\rm cm}^{-2}$, which is close to the value of $(2.5 \pm 0.1) \times 10^{21} {\rm cm}^{-2}$ measured for different continuum models in \citet{Walton2020}; see also \citet{Miller2013}.

 The $C$-statistics are high when compared to the corresponding degrees of freedom due to strong sharp residuals in the form of absorption and emission features (see Fig.\,\ref{Fig:Plot_RGS_all_res}) as previously shown in \citet{Pinto2016nature} for the archival data.
 The best-fit parameters of the models for the old and new low-to-intermediate spectra are consistent with each other.
 This means that we can compare these spectra to obtain information on wind long-term variability at different epochs.
 The comparison between the bright and low spectra of our 2017 campaign instead provide useful constraints on changes occurring at time scales of about 2-3 months, similarly to the super-orbital periods detected in some ULXs (e.g. \citealt{Walton2016b}) and might be associated to precession in analogy to that seen in SS433 (e.g. \citealt{Fabrika2004}).